 Special projects supported by the council include: “Senior Day Out at the Mall” each year in September, National Preparedness Month; Girl Scout / Boy Scout preparedness training to earn various merit badges; Teen CERT programs supported in both Hancock County High School and Henderson County High School.

-Council meetings are open to the public and held on the third Wednesday of each month at GRADD at 9:00 am.
+Council meetings are open to the public and held on the third Wednesday of each bi-monthly at GRADD at 9:00 am.
 Anyone is welcome to attend.
-Officers include Larry Koerber (Henderson County Emergency Management Director) as Chairman and Margaret Hibbs (Regional Preparedness Coordinator, Kentucky Department for Public Health) as Vice-Chair.
+Officers include Vicky Connor (Planner, Daviess County Emergency Management) as Chairperson and Abby Beerman (Regional Epidemiologist, Green River District Health Department, and Coordinator, Green River District Medical Reserve Corps) as Vice-Chair.

 *If you are interested in more information, please contact David Clark at (270) 926-4433.